Understanding and Tuning z/VM Paging

 FCX161 LCHANNEL tells us two interesting things relative to paging I/O:

 - The Descr column tells us what technology is in use.
-If you are using ESCON for paging, consider changing to FICON.
+You should see FICON here always.

 %BusyDistribution histogram tells us, by chpid, how CPU-busy the microprocessor is on the chpid's adapter card.
 Notice the report shows us a histogram of the distribution of each adapter's CPU-busy.
 The column headings are percent-busy range bands, and the entries in the columns show us what fraction of samples showed the card in said band.
 This lets us see not only the average busy but also how variable the CPU-busy value is.
 Here's an excerpt, showing the column headings.
 1FCX161 Run 2009/11/04 09:12:16 LCHANNEL Channel Load and Channel Busy Distribution From 2009/10/29 14:26:05 To 2009/10/29 15:25:05 For 3540 Secs 00:59:00 Result of xxxxxxx Run _____________________________________________________________________________________________ CHPID Chan-Group <%Busy> <----- Channel %Busy Distribution 14:26:05-15:25:05 ------> (Hex) Descr Qual Shrd Cur Ave 0-10 11-20 21-30 31-40 41-50 51-60 61-70 71-80 81-90 91-100